The following post about homeschool and autism is by guest writer, Annabelle.

 Once again, I used my child’s interests to socialize him.
 For instance, I’d take him to a museum rather than just taking him to the park.

-Have these tips been helpful to you?
+Have these tips about how to manage homeschool and autism been helpful to you?
 Let us know in the comments below!